Background on the Collection

 The Act defined five narrow categories of information whose release could be postponed and established the Assassination Records Review Board (ARRB) to consider all agency decisions to postpone the release of records.
 Records initially postponed by an agency remained in the custody of that agency until the Review Board evaluated those records and decisions.
 Once the Board completed its review of the agency's recommendations for postponement, all records, including those that are closed, were to be transferred to NARA.
 The transfers of the last records reviewed by the ARRB are still taking place at this time.
 The Act requires that all assassination-related records be opened by 2017, with the exception of documents certified for continued postponement by the President.

 On December 28, 1992, the National Archives and Records Administration established the John F. Kennedy Assassination Records Collection.
-The Collection consists of approximately 2,000 cubic feet of records or more than 4.1 million pages.
+The Collection consists of well over 5 million pages and over 300,000 individual records.
 Even though the Assassinations Records Review Board has gone out of existence, additions are being made as agencies continue to review records identified as relevant and transfer newly opened records to the National Archives of the United States.
 The Collection may not be complete for several years.

 The Federal Government created assassination-related records for a variety of reasons.
 Even before November 22, 1963, a few agencies maintained information on certain individuals later linked with the assassination.
 Many agencies gathered and created records immediately following the assassination in pursuit of investigations or ongoing business.
 Still more assembled material in response to the five formal commissions or committees established to investigate various aspects of the assassination or related subjects.
 Records reflecting all of these functions comprise the JFK Assassination Records Collection.